aspose-email/Aspose.Email-Products/email/en/net/_index.md

    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Send &amp; Receive Emails via SMTP, POP3 &amp; IMAP
+     Send & Receive Emails via SMTP, POP3 & IMAP
     </h2>
     <p>
      Aspose.Email for .NET empowers you to create complex messages with attachments, HTML formatting and images, and send email using SMTP protocol.
-It also allows you to log onto the POP3 servers by username and password or APOP authentication to perform operations like receive emails as well as view mailbox size &amp; message count, retrieve the full message or just the headers, delete messages from the server and so on.
+It also allows you to log onto the POP3 servers by username and password or APOP authentication to perform operations like receive emails as well as view mailbox size & message count, retrieve the full message or just the headers, delete messages from the server and so on.
     </p>
     <p>
      API also supports IMAP protocol features including authentication, create, delete, select, query folders, get and save messages, change message flags and basic IMAP commands.